 By far my favorite teleprompter setup.
 This is the magic part that bounces the image onto a mirror in front of the camera.

 The 9" monitor has been discontinued.
-You can buy the 10" version or the 7" version.
+I'm now using this 10" version.
 This is a good size monitor for the stand and it inverts the image (that that when reflected in the teleprompter mirror is is correct.)
-You can also upgrade to the larger size.
+You can also upgrade to the even larger size.
 And you'll need the "A to A" cable below if you don't have a spare HDMI cable.

 More optional accessories